 Nothing beats mesh bags when it comes to storing unpeeled onions, whether at room temperature or inside a refrigerator.
 We’ve mentioned the importance of good airflow for onions to stay fresh.
 Mesh bags help with that.

-Mesh onion storage bags from 100% organic cotton are airy, washable, and reusable.
+Mesh produce bags from 100% organic cotton are airy, washable, and reusable.
 They are multi-purpose too, perfect for shopping to storing onions or any other produce.

 -